yehezkieldio/imperia-2024/.github/CONTRIBUTING.md

-# Contributing to Imperia
+## Contribung to Imperia

-Imperia is written in TypeScript, utilizing the [sapphire/framework](https://sapphirejs.dev/) to interact with the Discord API, and runs on [Bun](https://bun.sh/), a drop-in replacement for [Node.js](https://nodejs.org/).
-With a few adjustments, you might be able to run the project on Node.js, but you'll be on your own if you choose to do so.
+Imperia is built with TypeScript, leveraging the [Sapphire Framework](https://sapphirejs.dev/) for seamless interaction with the Discord API.
+The project runs on [Bun](https://bun.sh/), a high-performance alternative to [Node.js](https://nodejs.org/).
+While it’s possible to adapt the project to run on Node.js with some modifications, official support is only provided for Bun.

 ### Prerequisites

+To get started with this project, you’ll need to have the following dependencies installed:

+- [Bun](https://bun.sh/) (v1.1.22 or higher): The primary runtime for the project.
-To run this project, ensure you have [Bun](https://bun.sh/) installed *(v1.1.22 or higher)*, as well as [PostgreSQL](https://www.postgresql.org/) for data storage.
-[Dragonfly](https://www.dragonflydb.io/) is also required for caching and additional features, though [Redis](https://redis.io/) can be used as a substitute.
-Alternatively, if [Docker](https://www.docker.com/) is installed, you can easily set up both PostgreSQL and Dragonfly using the provided docker-compose.yml file.
+- [PostgreSQL](https://www.postgresql.org/): Used for data storage.
+- [Dragonfly](https://www.dragonflydb.io/): Required for caching and additional features.
+Alternatively, you can use [Redis](https://redis.io/) as a substitute.
+- [Docker](https://www.docker.com/) (optional): If Docker is installed, you can easily set up PostgreSQL and Dragonfly using the provided `compose.yml` file.

 ### Initial Setup

-- Create a `.env` file following the [.env.example](../.env.example) template, and fill in the required values.
+1. Create the `.env` file in the root directory of the project:
+   - Duplicate the `.env.example` file and rename it to .env.
+   - Fill in the required values as specified in the example file.

+2. Set up PostgreSQL and Dragonfly with Docker:
-- Use the [Makefile](../Makefile) to use docker-compose to set up PostgreSQL and Dragonfly.
+   - Use the provided Makefile to manage Docker services.

         ```bash
         # Initialize the PostgreSQL and Dragonfly services
         make up

-    # Destroy the PostgreSQL and Dragonfly services
+        # Tear down the PostgreSQL and Dragonfly services
         make down
         ```

-- Install dependencies using `bun install`.

-- Perform database migration or push the schema.
+3. Install project dependencies:
+   - Run the following command to install the necessary packages:

         ```bash
+        bun install
+        ```

+4. Perform database migrations:
+   - Migrate the database schema or push the existing schema to the database:

+        ```bash
         # Migrate the database schema
         bun run db:migrate

         # Push the database schema
         bun run db:push
         ```

 ## Contributing Guidelines

 ### Version Control

-All edits to the source code must be based in the `master` branch.
-The `stable` branch is used for the latest stable release.
-Commit messages should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+- **Branching Strategy**: All development work should be based on the `master` branch.
+The `stable` branch is reserved for the latest stable release.
+- **Commit Messages**: Follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for writing commit messages to ensure clarity and consistency.

 ### Code Formatting and Linting

-This project uses [Biome](https://biomejs.dev/) to enforce code style and formatting.
-View the [configuration file](../biome.json) for more information.
-Lefthook is used to run the linting and formatting checks before each commit.
+- **Code Style**: The project uses [Biome](https://biomejs.dev/) to enforce consistent code formatting and styling.
+Refer to the [Biome configuration file](../biome.json) for detailed settings.
+- **Pre-Commit Hooks**: Lefthook is configured to automatically run linting and formatting checks before each commit, ensuring that all code adheres to the established guidelines.